-Family appeals for Finnish woman Tiina Jauhiainen confirmed missing from same yacht as Sheikha Latif
+Family appeal for Tiina Jauhiainen confirmed missing from same yacht as Sheikha Latifa

 41 year old Finnish woman Tiina Johanna Jauhiainen has been reported missing by her family.
 She was onboard the US registered yacht “Nostromo” that went missing off the coast of Goa, India, with Sheikha Latifa, daughter of the Ruler of Dubai and French/US national Hervé Jaubert, two weeks ago.

 Contact was lost with all three parties on the 4th of March 2018 after an SOS call was made to Detained in Dubai’s founder, Radha Stirling, by Sheikha Latifa who reported gunshots.
 All three have been officially reported as missing in France, the UK, the USA, India, Finland and the UAE.